meenulekha/tp/docs/UserGuide.md

 - There should be no “/” in each parameter.
 - There should be at least one field to edit.
 - Updated information should be different from the original.
+- The edit command only supports editing name, phone, email, and group.

 ### Grouping a person : `group`